anguta/cse1325/README.md

-# cse1325
-Repository for CSE 1325 - Object Oriented Programming Class

 ## Introduction
-This repository hosted my assignments for my Object Oriented Programming Class.
+Hello all, I am Angel, this repository hosted my assignments for my Object Oriented Programming Class.
 It goes over the whole semester, starting with the basics of Java and C++, while venturing into more intermediate areas over the course of the semester.

 ## Java Assigment Structure
 - `P01`: Hello, World!